Nigerian Supreme Council for Islamic Affairs: Moon sighting

-As the highest Muslim body in Nigeria, the NSCIA takes the responsibility of announcing the commencement and termination of the annual Ramadan fast.
-Unlike the years past when there is no orderliness in the moon sighting arm, the council has since recorded great results since 2014 as large numbers of Muslims in Nigeria now commence, end the fasting of Ramadan and celebrate the Eid festivals in unison, as the NSCIA Moon-sighting Committee, led by Professor Usman El-Nafaty, gives moon-sighting updates everyday year-round.
+As the highest Muslim body in Nigeria, the NSCIA takes the responsibility of announcing the commencement and termination of the annual Ramadan fast via sighting of the moon.
+In previous years this was not done in an orderly way, but became well-organised in 2014, with large numbers of Muslims in Nigeria commencing and ending Ramadan fasting and celebrating the Eid festivals in unison, as the NSCIA Moon-sighting Committee, led by Professor Usman El-Nafaty, gives moon-sighting updates every day of the year.

 Supervision of Hajj operations

-In supporting the National Hajj Commission established by the Federal Government to superintend the annual Hajj operation in the country, the NSCIA has been acting as an intermediary between the intending pilgrims, the National Hajj Commission and the Federal Government.
-The council offers many advisory aids to the commission, and advises the authority on how to achieve successful pilgrimage to the holy land on a yearly basis.
+In supporting the National Hajj Commission established by the Federal Government to superintend the annual Hajj pilgrimage operation in the country, the NSCIA has been acting as an intermediary between the intending pilgrims, the National Hajj Commission and the Federal Government.
+The council offers many advisory aids to the commission, and advises the authority on how to achieve successful pilgrimage to Mecca on a yearly basis.

 Mission for Education, Socials and Health

-The NSCIA established a project entity called Mission for Education, Socials and Health (MESH), registered by the Corporate Affairs Commission (CAC) in April 2016 as part of its commitment to social needs of Muslims and poverty alleviation among Nigerians.
+The NSCIA established a project entity called Mission for Education, Socials and Health (MESH), registered by the Corporate Affairs Commission (CAC) in April 2016 as part of its commitment to the social needs of Muslims and poverty alleviation among Nigerians.
 One of the popular projects of MESH is the partnership with the Future Assured Initiative of the First Lady, Aisha Buhari, in 2020 to organise a national conference on Repositioning the Muslim Family for National Development at the Banquet Hall of the Presidential Villa, Abuja.